Career Enhancement Fellowship

 - • Mellon Mays Undergraduate Fellowship Programs alumni

-- • Minority junior faculty: African Americans, Hispanics, Native Americans, and Native Alaskans
+- • Minority junior faculty: African Americans, Latinos and Latinas, Native Americans, and Native Alaskans

 - • Junior faculty with a demonstrated commitment to eradicating racial disparities, breaking down stereotypes, and promoting cross-racial understanding in their university communities.